Sy4z/OpenGLTest/README.md

 TODO
 =========
-Working on getting basica animation on the square based on a timer
+Working on getting basic animation on the square based on a timer